 Your customers feeling miserable after buying from you is all you ever wanted, right?
-Learn about post-purchase dissonance and successful email marketing automation in WooCommerce!
+Learn about post-purchase dissonance, stress, and rationalization.
+And how to handle that with successful email marketing automation in WordPress & WooCommerce!

-If it still happens though, your customers might be feeling post-purchase dissonance – a dreadful psychological state that might be killing your customer retention, revenue, and reputation.
+If it still happens though, your customers might be feeling post-purchase dissonance.
+It’s a dreadful psychological state that might be killing your customer retention, revenue, and reputation.

-What you DO want is happy customers, coming back for more, leaving great reviews, and recommending your products to everyone they know.
+✅ What you DO want is happy customers, coming back for more, and leaving great reviews of your products.

-In this article, we will explore what post-purchase dissonance really is, how it comes to life, and how to make sure it will never hurt your business.
+👉 In this article, we will explore what is post purchase dissonance.
+Also, how it comes to life, and how to make sure it will never hurt your business.
+I will show you some solutions for WordPress & WooCommerce!

 Table of contents: